 - perform, listen to, review and evaluate music

 - be taught to sing, create and compose music

-• recognise and discover how music is created, produced and communicated.
+- recognise and discover how music is created, produced and communicated.

 At Rowde Primary Academy, children gain a clear understanding of what music is through listening, singing, playing, appraising, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 We are committed to developing a curiosity for the subject, as well as an understanding and recognition of the validity and importance of all types of music, and an respect for the role that music may wish to be expressed in people’s lives.
-We aim to ensure children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
+Through the Charanga scheme, we aim to ensure children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
 We recognise and value the place of music in society, in our understanding of (and engagement with) all cultures and beliefs, and in the power of music in expressing joy, faith, optimism and love.
 It therefore sits at the very heart of our values and our message of Learn – Grow – Love.

 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to analyse it, and understand how it is made, played, appreciated and studied.
-In the classroom children learn key aspects of music through cross-curricular links.
+In the classroom, children learn key aspects of music through cross-curricular links.
 They also learn how to compose, focusing on different scopes of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.

 The central nature of music and the learner creates an enormously rich palette from which a child may access central abilities such as: achievement, self-confidence, interaction with and awareness of others, and self-reflection.
 Music will also develop an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 Children are able to enjoy music in as many ways as they choose – either as listener, designer or performer.
 They can analyse music and understand its parts.
 They can sing and feel a rhythm.
 They have an understanding of how to further develop talents less known to them, should they ever develop an interest in their lives.

-When not restricted by Covid-19 measures, we believe at Rowde in offering a wide range of individual music lessons and activities from peripatetic staff, and in participation in a wide range of external musical activities.
+We believe at Rowde in offering a wide range of individual music lessons and activities from peripatetic staff, and in participation in a wide range of external musical activities.
 It is school policy that these are not limited in availability or by ability to pay.